osm-fr/osmose-backend/doc/2-PluginMapCSS.md

 The string will be translated, then placeholder `{0}` (`{1}`, `{2}`...) will be replaced by the parameters.
 The parameters could be string of using matched OSM objects, the number indicate the tag from the condition, in the same order.
 Then `[N].tag` will be `key=value` and `[N].key` or `[N].value` could be used.

 ##### Level
 Each `throw*` define a level.
 Osmose-QA issue level and JOSM level are not based on the same concept.
-JOSM define Error, Warning and Info, like Osmose-QA use gravity from 1 up to 3 and only aime to report issues.
+JOSM define Error, Warning and Info, like Osmose-QA use gravity from 1 up to 3 and only aim to report issues.

 By default, `throwError` is mapped to Osmose-QA issue of level 2 and `throwWarning` is mapped to level 3.
 JOSM also define `throwOther`, but these are not reported by Osmose-QA.

-Level can also be explicitly defined, and override the default mapping from `throw*`, using `-osmoseItemClassLevel` (see bellow).
+Level can also be explicitly defined, and override the default mapping from `throw*`, using `-osmoseItemClassLevel` (see below).

 #### Fix